EndexAI/linearcreate/README.md

-# Linear CLI Tool (LCO)
+# Linear CLI Tool (lc)

-LCO (Linear Create and Open) is a command-line interface tool that simplifies the process of creating Linear issues and generating corresponding branch names.
+lc (Linear Create and Open) is a command-line interface tool that simplifies the process of creating Linear issues and generating corresponding branch names.
 It integrates with the Linear API to create issues and provides options for opening the issue in the browser or copying a generated branch name to the clipboard.

 ## Features